INSTRUCTOR: Cynthia Lee-Klawender (http://www.deanza.edu/faculty/leeklawendercynthia/ )

 Introduction to Java Programming, Comprehensive Version, 10/E by Y. Daniel Liang ISBN-10: 0133761312 • ISBN-13: 9780133761313

-©2015 • Prentice Hall (You DON'T NEED MyProgrammingLab access, and you may get the 6th, 7th, 8th or 9th editions of Introduction to Java Programming by Liang)LESSONS: Will be provided online on Catalyst.
-You need to complete the orientation (see http://www.deanza.edu/distance/ for links to the orientation for this course, then https://catalyst.deanza.edu to get access to this course on Catalyst).
+©2015 • Prentice Hall (You DON'T NEED MyProgrammingLab access, and you may get the 6th, 7th, 8th or 9th editions of Introduction to Java Programming by Liang)LESSONS: Will be provided online on Catalyst (De Anza's online course management system).
+You will have access to Catalyst at Noon on January 4: https://catalyst.deanza.edu .
+You are expected to READ the lessons before the class session that will cover the lesson.

-CLASS NOTES: Quizzes, assignments and announcements will be posted in Catalyst (https://catalyst.deanza.edu ).
+CLASS NOTES: Class notes, assignments and announcements will be posted in Catalyst (https://catalyst.deanza.edu ).
 You need to check this site at least 2 times per week!

 COMPUTER LAB: You may use our computer lab or your own (or another) computer and compiler.
 If you don't use our computer lab, you need to have a Java compiler in order to do homework assignments (see lesson 1 in Catalyst for where to get one).
 If you're enrolled in this class, you will automatically have an account in the AT203 BUS/CS Division Open Computer Lab (if you're adding, add online in Admissions office, wait about 20 min. before using the open lab).
 Bring a flash drive to the Computer Lab to back up your programs or remember to email to yourself.